In campaign’s waning days, both candidates seek to shore up support from Latino voters

 Biden campaigned Thursday in Broward County, Fla., where he made explicit appeals to Venezuelan Americans and Cuban Americans, who make up a significant part of the electorate in South Florida.

 Biden has had to contend with a torrent of GOP attacks in South Florida seeking to cast him as sympathetic to socialists and communists, despite his long-standing rejection of these political philosophies.
-The attacks tap into existing worries about leftist regimes in Latin America in countries where many Florida voters fled or have roots.
+The attacks tap into existing worries about leftist regimes in Latin America in countries from which many Florida voters fled or where they have roots.
 Democrats have said the attacks have taken a toll.

 At a rally Thursday in Tampa, Trump said Biden has “betrayed” Latino Americans over his long political career.
 He did not say how.